BY KAREN STACKPOLE

 ALL IN THE HEAD

 The heads probably contribute the most to the sound of the drum along with shell characteristics and tuning.
 There are an incredible number of options for every sound and situation, from clear and bright to dark and muffled and everything in between.
-(For a thorough treatment of drumheads, see “Inside Your Head” August 2009 issue).
+(For a thorough treatment of drumheads, see “Inside Your Head,” in the August 2009 issue).

 In short, single ply heads allow for a ringy, open sound and double ply heads provide a more controlled sound, meaning reduced overtones, often desirable for miking situations.
 Thicker heads enhance low-end harmonics to a degree, adding some dimension to kick drum and toms.
 Heads incorporating overtone control features such as rings and dots focus attack, fatten up the sound, and put the pull the reins in on high-frequency overtones.